mohamedzardheye/mohamedzardheye/README.md

 - 🔭 I’m currently working on multiple Freelance projects
 - 🌱 I’m currently learning Mobile App Development
-- 📚 I'm an Electronics and Communications Engineer from Nepal
+- 📚 I'm a Software Engineer from East Africa
 - 📫 How to reach me: